tfausak/gizmo-gg/merc/README.md

-# gizmogg-app
+# Merc

-> Gizmo.gg front end app
+Merc is the front end for gizmo.gg.

 ## Build Setup